Related Content:Home Renovation Checklist

 For those converting part of their home on a budget, sunrooms are the best option, as they’re more of a simple home remodel.

 Essentially, a greenhouse is a plant room.
-However, these structures are uniquely designed.
-They are typically created from a transparent material – usually glass.
-But a thick, translucent plastic designed for this purpose may be used as well.
+However, these structures are uniquely designed and are typically created from a transparent material – usually glass.
+But a thick, translucent plastic designed for this purpose may also be used.

 While most people think of greenhouses as glassed-in plant growing rooms (and this is true), there are two distinct types of greenhouses based on their use and production.
-Which one you choose is largely determined by how you plan to use the space.
+Your choice is largely determined by how you plan to use the space.

 A production greenhouse is one that aggressively cultivates fruits, vegetables, and flowers.
 It may be larger than a hobbyist home greenhouse.
 It also might incorporate certain features to enhance the growing seasons and production from the plants inside.
 Certain electrical and HVAC features control the environment by regulating heating, cooling, lighting, and humidity.